Kant-Garage

-Background and design
+Design

 Kant-Garage was designed by architect Hermann Zweigenthal (also known as Hermann Herrey) and Richard Paulick in collaboration with entrepreneur and engineer Louis Serlin.
 The engineering of the design was the creation of the firm Lohmüller, Korschelt & Renker.

 It is a six-storey garage with 300 parking spots, 200 of which were designed as boxes with steel doors to meet fire regulations.
 The back of the building is covered with a curtain wall.
 The ramp-system of the garage – a double-helix ramp, also known as a double-spiral ramp – was the first of its kind in Germany.

+Present

 Today, it is considered unique as the oldest garage with this style of ramp in Europe, and the second oldest in the world.
 The garage was registered as an historic monument in 1991, and is considered an important example of inter-war automotive architecture.
 Its future is uncertain as its owner has applied for it to be demolished.